Joint Multimodal Transformer for Emotion Recognition in the Wild: Related Work in Emotion Recognition

 \subsection{Multimodal Methods}

-MMER refers to the integration of multiple sources of information (modalities) to improve the accuracy and robustness of automated emotion recognition systems, at the expense of complexity.
+MMER refers to integrating multiple sources of information (modalities) to improve the accuracy and robustness of automated emotion recognition systems at the expense of complexity.
 These modalities typically include visual, audio, textual, and physiological.
 The seminal work in multimodal deep learning was proposed by Ngiam et al.~\cite{ngiam_mdl}, where the features from the audio and visual modalities were extracted separately, and then autoencoders and Restricted Boltzmann Machines were used to feature fusion.
 Tzirakis et al.~\cite{cite7} proposed one of the early approaches for A-V fusion for dimensional emotion recognition, in which the visual features were extracted using a ResNet50 and the audio features were obtained using a 1D convolutional neural network (CNN).
 The modality-specific features were concatenated and fed to a recurrent net for simultaneous temporal modeling and modality fusion.
 An empirical study was presented by Juan et al.~\cite{8914655}, where the authors studied the impact of fine-tuning multiple layers in a pretrained CNN for the visual modality.

 A two-stream autoencoder with a long short-term memory (LSTM) network was proposed by Nguyen et al.~\cite{9374787} to jointly learn and compact representative features from the visual and audio modalities.
 A knowledge distillation-based approach was investigated by Schonevald et al.~\cite{cite6} for visual modality.
 For the audio modality, spectrograms were obtained and fed to a CNN model, and the two modalities were fused using a recurrent net.
 A novel self-distillation scheme was put forward by Deng et al.~\cite{9607738} to overcome the problem of noisy labels in a multitasking setting.
 A two-stream aural visual (TSAV) network was proposed by Kuhnke et al.~\cite{9320301}, in which the audio features were extracted using a ResNet18, and the visual features were extracted using a 3D-CNN.
 The obtained embeddings were fed to a specially designed TSAV network for information fusion.